-Sautéed Bok Choy with Ginger and Garlic
+Sauteed Bok Choy with Garlic

-Sautéed bok choy is an easy to make and flavorful side dish that will go well with all of your Asian-inspired dinners.
-It's a 5-ingredient recipe that is made in under 10 minutes.
-You'll love it!
+Sautéed bok choy is an easy-to-make and flavorful side dish that will go well with all of your Asian-inspired dinners.
+It’s a 5-ingredient recipe that is made in under 10 minutes.
+You’ll love it!

 - Sesame – Drizzle a little sesame oil over the bok choy at the end of cooking.